-The SCR and MCR both increased over the period.
-The SCR has increased over the period as a result of increased market risk following strong market growth and increased underwriting risk following portfolio movements and assumptions changes.
-The MCR has also increased over the period as a result of increased funds under management driven by strong market growth.
+The SCR and MCR both decreased over the period.
+The SCR has decreased over the period as a result of decreased market risk following poor market performance and decreased underwriting risk following portfolio movements and assumptions changes.
+The MCR has also decreased over the period as a result of decreased funds under management driven by the poor market performance.

-E.3 Use of the duration-based equity risk submodule in the calculation of the SCR model used
+E.3 Use of the duration-based equity risk submodule in the calculation of the SCR